easadler/capstone/README.md

 ## Pronto!
 Predicting

 Let's see how the application works.
-Using Pronto's JSON feed to get the number of available bikes at each station and scraping hourly weather forcasts, Pronto!
-Predicted is already prepared to predict the fucture as soon as it loads.
+Using Pronto's JSON feed to get the number of available bikes at each station and scraping hourly weather forecasts, Pronto!
+Predicted is already prepared to predict the future as soon as it loads.

 When you arrive on the website, you will have the option to look four time periods ahead.
 Then click "Go!".